Using Weed to Break Bad Habits

-On top of getting stoned and watching some cat videos on Youtube, I also extended my watching list to include the Joe Rogan Experience which if anyone has watched his videos they can tell you there is a lot of deep and interesting conversations that happen on his podcast.
+On top of getting stoned and watching some awesome cat videos on Youtube, I also extended my watching list to include the Joe Rogan Experience and other podcasts which are centered around deep and interesting conversations.
 I also noticed that a good portion of the time Joe was a bit stoned himself.
 I admired how Joe was open to ideas that were brought up by his interviewees and also his attention to detail even though he was obviously toked out.
-On top of all that, I too when high was noticing that I also was open to what his interviewees said as well as what Joe was saying in his questions or enlightened ideas.
+On top of all that, when I too was high I also was open to the ideas presented by those he was interviewing.

 I started to read more into marijuana and research were done on suggestibility and found some interesting correlations.
-Apparently, there have been researchers who have noticed the same thing and have warned the population about these side effects.
+Apparently, there have been researchers who have noticed the same thing.
 Obviously higher suggestibility is not always a good thing when it comes to keeping a rational mind, but with most everything that has a negative, it can also be used for good, and the same is true with weed.

 A Foundation for Successful Change

 For years I have had a personal problem of eating too much bad food (sweets, excess carbs, and so on) and have found that when high these cravings would almost overtake me.
 It seemed uncontrollable at times as I scarfed down a whole bag of chips.
 What I also noticed is that if I planned not to eat those things that I so much desired when I was high, I often would have a higher chance of resisting them and choosing healthier options when I was high as well as when I was sober.
 This struck me as a revelation.
-What I did next is that I build up a small plan that when I next smoked I would focus on the idea that I would eat healthier because I wanted to and that hopefully, it would stick.
-The plan was pretty basic:
+What I did next is I made a plan that when I next smoked I would focus on the simple idea that I would eat healthier because I wanted to when I was sober.
+The plan was pretty basic

 - Smoke some weed.